victoriapascal/gutsmash/README.md

 gutSMASH - A new approach to functionally profile the human microbiome for specialized primary metabolic gene clusters
 ======================================================================================================================

-Anaerobic bacteria in the gut and they are responsible for the synthesis and transformation of diverse molecules involved in host-microbe and microbe-microbe interactions, that ultimately derive host phenotypes.
+Anaerobic bacteria in the gut are responsible for the synthesis and transformation of diverse molecules involved in host-microbe and microbe-microbe interactions, that ultimately derive host phenotypes.
 The pathways encoding the production of these molecules belong to a specialized primary metabolism and are often physically clustered in the genome, in regions also known as metabolic gene clusters (MGCs).

 gutSMASH is a tool that has been developed to fulfil the need of systematically evaluating the metabolic potential of these bacteria by predicting both known and novel anaerobic MGCs from the gut microbiome.
 The gutSMASH detection rules have been validated using a training set presented in our main publication.